yu0bab/vxsacademy-course-s-/02 - coloring-the-shapes.md

     1000  <- 1x8 + 0x4 + 0x2 + 0x1 = 8

   For these colors, the computer maxes out at 8 digits per value, which is 11111111 in binary, or 255.
+  If you want to learn more, [Khan Academy](https://www.khanacademy.org/computing/computers-and-internet/xcae6f4a7ff015e7d:digital-information/xcae6f4a7ff015e7d:binary-numbers/a/bits-and-binary) has a course on it.
 </details>

 # Stroke Thickness